NayanSingh007/Falling-Blocks/README.md

 # Falling-Blocks
-It is a game that i made in Unity Game Engine using C# You can access the game without any additional software but for code you may need Unity
+It is a game that i made in Unity Game Engine using C# .
+You can access the game without any additional software.
+For code you may need Unity.